woocommerce/storefront/README.md

 -   [WooCommerce Brands](https://woocommerce.com/products/brands/)
 -   [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/)

 For developers, Storefront is the perfect starting point for your project.
-It's lean and extensible codebase will allow you to easily add functionality to your site via child theme and/or custom plugin(s).
+Its lean and extensible codebase will allow you to easily add functionality to your site via a child theme and/or custom plugin(s).

 ## Storefront Status